StellaAthena/model_card/README.md

 GPT-Neo was trained on the Pile, a dataset known to contain profanity, lewd, and otherwise abrasive language.
 Depending on your usecase GPT-Neo may produce socially unacceptable text.
 See Sections 5 and 6 of the Pile paper for a more detailed analysis of the biases in the Pile.

 As with all language models, it is hard to predict in advance how GPT-Neo will respond to particular prompts and offensive content may occur without warning.
-We recommend having a human curate or filter the outputs before releasing them, both to censor undesirable content and to improve the quality of results.
+We recommend having a human curate or filter the outputs before releasing them, both to censor undesirable content and to improve the quality of the results.

-## Training data

-GPT-Neo 2.7B was trained on the Pile, a large scale curated dataset created by EleutherAI for the purpose of training this model.

-## Training procedure

-This model was trained for 400,000 steps on the Pile.

 ## Eval results

 ### Language Modeling Baselines